RussWooDev/codeWarSolutions/README.md

 # codeWarSolutions
 Repository of all my Codewars answers.
-/nAll Question done in JavaScript
+All Question done in JavaScript